 The flat back is a kind of sagittal imbalance or front to back imbalance in the vertebral column.
-It is a condition in which the lower part of the vertebral column loses some or complete of its normal anatomical curvature.
-There may be many symptoms of the flat back which include
+It is a condition in which the lower part of the vertebral column loses some or all of its normal anatomical curvature.
+There may be many symptoms of the flat back, including:

 - Difficulty in standing in an upright posture

 - Chronic pain in the lower back region

 There may be many causes of the flat back syndrome, but most common ones are ankylosing spondylitis, degenerative disc disease, compression fractures, and trauma.
 It may also take place after lumbar spinal fusion surgery or laminectomy.

 Initially, non-surgical measures are taken, including physiotherapy sessions, gait and posture training, pain medications, weight reduction and exercise.
 Smoking must be abandoned completely.

 In severe cases, surgery is needed to correct the spinal column and prevent the misalignment of the vertebral column from worsening.